MotorCityCobra/face_ripper_9000/README.md

     $python3 demo.py -i '/PATH/TO/PASSPORT/STYLE/PHOTO/OF/TARGET/FACE.jpg' -v '/PATH/TO/DIR/OF/MP4s'

-    -t = Tolerance of face detection, lower is stricter (0.1-1.0) Default= 0.6 -f = Amount of frames per second to extract.
+    -t = Tolerance of face detection, lower is stricter (0.1-1.0) Default= 0.6 -f = Amount of frames per second to scan.
 Default = 25 -n = Number photos of the face from each video.
 Default=500 (Set higher if you have less vids) -s = Minimum KB size of images to keep in the faceset.
 Default = 32